 The College reserves the right to institute criminal or civil proceedings.
 Students likewise have the right to bring civil or criminal action through the courts.
-If a student is involved in an incident (on or off campus) which results in a criminal or civil investigation, the College reserves the right to take appropriate action (including, but not limited to, suspension from the College, restriction from the residence halls, etc.)
+If a student is involved in an incident (on or off campus) which results in a criminal or civil investigation, the College reserves the right to hold the student accountable under the College's Standards of Conduct.

-The Dean of Students (or designee) has the discretion to temporarily suspend a student from the College and/or from the residence halls or reassign a resident to another facility and restrict the student from specific facilities pending an investigation and conclusion whenever, in the Dean's judgment the continued presence of a student constitutes a danger to the student or the safety of persons or property, or the seriousness of the allegations warrants such action.
+The Dean of Students (or designee) has the discretion to impose interim measures, including but not limited to temporarily suspending a student from the College and/or from the residence halls or reassigning a resident to another facility and restricting the student from specific facilities, pending an investigation and conclusion whenever, in the Dean's judgment the continued presence of a student constitutes a danger to the student or the safety of persons or property, or the seriousness of the allegations warrants such action.

-If the incident also results in a campus judicial action, the student may choose to delay the campus process until the criminal or civil proceeding has come to fruition.
-By choosing to delay the campus process, the accused student accepts suspension from the College and may not enter College property without the expressed authorization of the Dean of Students.
-If the accused student is unable to attend a campus hearing following the outcome of criminal proceedings, the hearing officer or board may proceed with reviewing the available evidence and make a determination.
+If the incident also results in a campus judicial action, the College or the student may choose to delay the campus process until the criminal or civil proceeding has been resolved.
+Should the College choose to delay the campus process, the interim measure(s) will remain in effect until the campus process has been completed; if the student chooses to delay the campus process, the student accepts the interim measure(s) until the campus process has been completed.
+If the student is unable to attend a campus hearing following the outcome of criminal proceedings, the hearing officer or board may proceed with reviewing the available evidence and make a determination.